Doug-AWS/aws-cdk-intro-workshop/workshop/content/20-create-project/300-structure.md

 }
 ```

-As you can see, our app was created with a sample CDK stack
+As you can see, your app was created with a sample CDK stack
 (`CdkWorkshopStack`).

 The stack includes: